firebase/superstatic/README.md

 ## Contributing

 We LOVE open source and open source contributors.
-If you would like to contribute to Superstatic, please review our [contributing guidelines](https://github.com/divshot/superstatic/blob/master/CONTRIBUTING.md) before your jump in and get your hands dirty.
+If you would like to contribute to Superstatic, please review our [contributing guidelines](https://github.com/divshot/superstatic/blob/master/CONTRIBUTING.md) before you jump in and get your hands dirty.